surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 - <b>Style:</b> specify a status indicator for measure value such as default, primary, success, warning, info, danger.

+- <b> Theme: Select the suitable themene for widget c
 ##  World chart

  It displays the data grouped by specific country and at the same time the grouped data regions are highlighted in the map.